Implementing the Widget

 out.push()- Append HTML strings to outputthis.domAttrs_()- Generate standard DOM attributes (id, class, style, etc.)zUtl.encodeXML()- Safely encode values for HTML content

-See The Redraw Method for more details.
+See The Redraw Method for more details, and Implementing Molds for mold-based rendering.

 5. Lifecycle Methods